 Carbon and nitrogen dioxide

 It is now widely acknowledged that diesel emits dangerously high levels of nitrogen dioxide (NO2) and petrol produces high levels of carbon dioxide (CO2).
 Still heavily reliant on burning fossil fuels, the global transport sector is one of the biggest producers of CO2, more than doubling its emissions since 1970.
-In Europe, transport is the biggest source of carbon emissions, with cars and vans representing more than two-thirds of these.
+In Europe, transport is the biggest source of carbon emissions, with cars and vans responsible for more than two-thirds of this.

 Co2 and No2 impacts

 Nitrogen dioxide damages not only human health but also ecosystems.
 There is a heavy weight of science-led evidence that links the build-up of carbon dioxide in the atmosphere with climate change and global warming.
 The economic impacts of air pollution are significant: in the countries that emit the most greenhouse gas emissions, the health impacts of air pollution are estimated to cost more than 4% of their GDP.